COVID-19 and Dental Appointments

 For the time being we will also be adapting dental treatment to minimize the use of dental instruments and equipment that may create a mist of water in or around a patient’s mouth that could spread saliva or respiratory droplets to the dental providers.
 If the use of such equipment is necessary, we will be using high volume aerosol suctions and barriers like rubber dams when appropriate for certain procedures.

 Additionally, our facility has been outfitted with high volume intra-oral and extra-oral suction equipment for use during dental procedures, sneeze barriers at the front desk, and HEPA 13 air purification units in all treatment rooms.
-And of course we are using high-level surface disinfectants that are approved for killing the virus that causes COVID-19.
+And of course we are using high-level hospital-grade surface disinfectants that are approved for killing the virus that causes COVID-19.
 All dental team members are wearing appropriate PPE including face shields with surgical masks or N95 respirators depending on the procedure type.